piotrwitek/react-redux-typescript-scripts/README.md

 ## Installation

-1. This package is distributed via npm and should be installed as `devDependencies`:
+This package is distributed via npm and should be installed as `devDependencies`:

 ```
 npm i -D react-redux-typescript-scripts
 ```

-2. You should also install optional dependencies depending on
+> NOTE: You should also install optional dependencies listed for each tool in their **Usage** section.

 ## Usage